Skip to main content

 Reading Genesis 1 and 2

-Genesis 1 and 2 are the most discussed and most disputed texts in the entire Bible.
+Genesis 1 and 2 are among the most discussed and most disputed texts in the entire Bible.
 They are also among the most misread - not because readers lack intelligence or care, but because they are frequently approached with the wrong question.
 The wrong question is: does Genesis agree with modern science?
 The right question is: what is Genesis doing, what kind of text is it, and what does it claim?
 Answering the right question requires attending to the literary character of the text, its ancient Near Eastern context, and the theological claims it is making - claims that operate at a different level than the claims of modern cosmology.

 Genesis 1 is a carefully structured liturgical poem.
 Its seven-day framework, its repeated refrains, its parallel structure in which the first three days create domains and the next three fill them with inhabitants - all of this marks it as a composition of remarkable artistry designed for communal recitation rather than scientific description.
 Its ancient Near Eastern context is equally illuminating.
 The Babylonian creation epic, the Enuma Elish, was recited at the Babylonian New Year festival.
 Genesis 1 shares structural elements with this tradition while systematically subverting its theology: the world is not made from a slain goddess; the sun and moon are not deities but lamps; human beings are not slaves of the gods but image-bearers of the one Creator.